 The main scheduled events of the final session of the week will be the U.S. statistics on the housing market (building permits and housing starts; 12:30 GMT), industrial production (13:15 GMT) and consumer sentiment (14:00 GMT).

 II.
 The market highlights are:

-The report from the New York Federal Reserve showed Tuesday that manufacturing activity in the New York region rose solidly in October.
-According to the data, NY Fed Empire State manufacturing index stood at 30.2 in this month compared to an unrevised 24.4 in September.
-That was the highest level since September 2014.
-Economists had expected the index to come in at 20.7.
+The report from the New York Federal Reserve showed on Thursday that manufacturing activity in the New York region expanded robustly in March.
+According to the survey, NY Fed Empire State manufacturing index stood at 22.50 in this month compared to an unrevised 13.10 in February.
+Economists had expected the index to come in at 15.20.
 Anything below zero signals contraction.
-According to the report, the shipments index increased 11.3 points to 27.5 in October, and the employment index rose 5.0 points to 15.6.
-At the same time, the new orders index fell 6.9 points to 18.0 this month and delivery time index dropped 11.5 points to 3.1, while inventories index declined by 14.3 points to -7.8.
-Both prices paid index (-8.5 points to 27.3) and prices received index (-6.8 points to 7.0) rose at a somewhat slower pace than last month.
+According to the report, the new orders index rose 3.3 points to 16.8 this month, while the shipments index boosted 14.5 points to 27.0, indicating strong growth in orders and shipments.
+The unfilled order index increased 7.8 points to 12.7 in March, while the delivery time index advanced 5.1 points to 16.2, and the inventories index edged up 0.7 points to 5.6.
+At the same time, the employment index decreased 1.5 points to 9.4.
+The prices paid index went up 1.7 points to 50.3, and the prices received index rose 0.9 points to 22.4, indicating that the prices continued to pick up this month.